Easy Oven-Cooked Pulled Pork

 Instructions

-- Roast, uncovered, for 6 to 6½ hours, or until the meat is fork-tender and a thermometer inserted into the thickest part of the pork registers 195°F.
+• Roast, uncovered, for 6 to 6½ hours, or until the meat is fork-tender and a thermometer inserted into the thickest part of the pork registers 195°F (95°C).

-- Make-Ahead Instructions: The pork can be made entirely ahead of time and stored in a covered container in the refrigerator for up to 4 days.
+• Make-Ahead/Freezing Instructions: The pork can be made entirely ahead of time and stored in a covered container in the refrigerator for up to 4 days.
 To reheat just a few servings of pulled pork, toss the pork in a microwave-safe bowl.
 Add a bit more sauce if the pork seems dry, and cover the dish with a plate or lid.
 Microwave the pork for one to two minutes, or until hot.
 To reheat a larger quantity, place the pork in a baking dish and add a bit more sauce if the pork seems dry.
-Cover the dish with aluminum foil and place in a 250°F-oven for about 30 minutes, or until hot.
+Cover the dish with aluminum foil and place in a 250°F (120°C) oven for about 30 minutes, or until hot.
+To freeze, place the pulled pork in a zip-top freezer bag and freeze for up to 3 months.
+Thaw in the refrigerator overnight before serving.

 Nutrition Information